- Hours of operation?

 A certificate of coverage indicating when your student health insurance coverage began and ended can be obtained by contacting Aetna Student Health at 800.841.3140.

 If you would like to waive SHIP, you need to complete the electronic waiver online.
-The deadline to complete this form is September 1 (fall) and January 26 (spring).
+The deadline to complete this form is September 1 and January 12 (spring).

 *All forms of outside health insurance coverage aren’t always accepted.